robertwayne/dpymenus/README.md

 The buttons here are unicode, but you can use any Discord Emoji object.
 See the [Reaction Buttons](#reaction-buttons) section for more details.

-### Paginated Menus
+### Usage (Paginated Menu)
-In addition to standard button menus, if you instead prefer a simpler interface where pages do not need to store custom user state data and buttons only point to linear pages, the `PaginatedMenu` is a great option.
+In addition to standard button menus, if you instead prefer a simpler interface where pages are static, you do not need to store custom user state data, and buttons only work linearly, the `PaginatedMenu` is a great option.

     from dpymenus import PaginatedMenu
     menu3 = PaginatedMenu(ctx)